acconeer/acconeer-python-exploration/docs/detectors/a121/distance_detection.rst

 ----------

 To determine if any objects are present, the sweep is compared to a threshold.
-A peak is defined as a middle point that has greater amplitude than its two neighbouring points.
+A peak is defined as a middle point that has greater amplitude than its two neighboring points.
 For an object to be detected, it has to yield a peak where all three points are above the threshold.
 Three different thresholds can be employed, each suitable for different use-cases.